mojtabaOstovari/BasicProgramming-fall2020/README.md

 # TA Classes
-Classes will help you to answer weekly homeworks that have no grades.
-You can access the classes according to the following time schedule:
+TA classes will help to answer weekly assignments that have no grades.
+Classes are held virtually in [**here**](https://vc.sharif.edu/ch/ostovari.mojtaba) according to the following time schedule:
 * A
 * B
 * C